 - Pour the simmering milk over the finely chopped dark chocolate and stir until the chocolate melts and the mixture is smooth and glossy.
 Beat in the egg yolks and lavender and set the mixture aside.

 - Using an electric whisk or a stand mixer with a whisk attachment, whisk egg whites until foamy.
-Start adding caster sugar 1 tsp at a time and keep on whisking until you have a firm glossy meringue.
+Start adding caster sugar 1 teaspoon at a time and keep on whisking until you have a firm glossy meringue.

 - Gradually adding the chocolate mixture into the egg whites, carefully fold the two until combined.

 - Take the ramekins out of the fridge and brush again with some melted butter.
-Tip a tsp of sugar into the ramekin and swish it around so it sticks to the butter at the bottom and on the sides.
+Tip a teaspoon of sugar into the ramekin and swish it around so it sticks to the butter at the bottom and on the sides.
 Tip out any excess.

 - Pour the souffle batter into the ramekins to the top.
 Using a dough scraper or a wide-bladed knife, skim the top to create a flat surface.
 Then clean the rim of the ramekin.
 Place the souffles on a baking tray and into the oven for 14-15 minutes.